-- 8. Put the key back into the transmitter. - 9.
-Replace the key lock cylinder cap on the driver door handle.
-See Door Locks
+- 6. Put the key back into the transmitter. - 7.
+Replace the key lock cylinder cap.
+See Door Locks ⇔ 14.

 Programming without Recognized Transmitters

 If two currently recognized transmitters are not available, follow this procedure to program up to eight transmitters.
 This feature is not available in Canada.
 This procedure will take approximately 30 minutes to complete.
 The vehicle must be off and all of the transmitters to be programmed must be with you.